mcasper/git-clean/README.md

 https://github.com/arc90/git-sweep

-This tool works great for smaller projects, but if you work on a large project with tens or hundreds of thousands on commits, it stalls out.
+This tool works great for smaller projects, but if you work on a large project with tens or hundreds of thousands of commits, and thousands of active branches, it stalls out.
 I've tried several times to get it to work on these larger projects, but I've never been able to.
-It also seems to blow up if the branch is already deleted remotely.
+It also has troubles deleting branches locally if they've already been deleted in the remote.

 https://github.com/mloughran/git-clean

-This tool takes a slightly different approach, it will show you each branch and let you decide what to do with it.
-This might work great for some people, but I usually end up cleaning out my branches when the output of `git branch` becomes unmanagable, so I would rather batch delete all my merged branches than walk through them one by one.
+This tool takes a slightly different approach, it will show you each branch sequentially and let you decide what to do with it.
+This might work great for some people, but I usually end up cleaning out my branches when the output of `git branch` becomes unmanagable, so I would rather batch delete all my merged branches in one go.

 https://github.com/dstnbrkr/git-trim

-Only does local projects, and requires editing.
-Does not focus on branches merged into master.
+This tool does something reminiscent of interactive rebasing, it will display *all* of your branches in your text editor, let you choose which ones you want to delete, and deletes them upon saving.
+My problems with this are: It's a manual process - and, - It doesn't only display merged branches, meaning that you could delete branches that have valuable work on it.

 # Advantages to this project
 - Fast